-Program AdministratorThe elementary principal is designated as the program administratorsupervising the preschool program.
-The principal meets all qualifications described in the Iowa QualityPreschool Program Standards.QPPS 10.3
+Program Administrator The Director of Early Childhood is designated as the program administrator supervising the preschool program.
+The administrator meets all qualifications described in the Iowa Quality Preschool Program Standards.
+QPPS 10.3

 Teacher A full-time teacher licensed by the Iowa Board of Educational Examiners and holding an Early Childhood endorsement is assigned to the preschool programs.
+QPPS 6.3

+Teacher Assistant/Paraeducator

-QPPS 6.3 Teacher Assistant/Paraeducator A full time teacher assistant in the classroom carries out activities under the supervision of the teacher.
-The teacher assistant will have specialized training.
-QPPS 6.4
+A full time teacher assistant in the classroom carries out activities under the supervision of the teacher.